Miles Allinson

 Miles Allinson (born 1981) is an Australian writer.

 Biography

 Allinson studied creative arts and writing at the University of Melbourne and RMIT University.
 As well as writing, he works as a bookseller.

-Allinson’s first book, Fever of Animals won the Victorian Premier’s Unpublished Manuscript Award in 2014.
-His second book, In Moonland won The Age’s Fiction Book of the Year Award in 2022.
+Allinson's first book, Fever of Animals won the Victorian Premier's Unpublished Manuscript Award in 2014.
+His second book, In Moonland won The Age Fiction Book of the Year Award in 2022.